-Linked to the size of companies, the development stage of a firm is a key characteristic that impacts upon stock market expectations.
+Related to company size, the development stage of a firm is another key characteristic that has an impact on the performance of a stock.
 There are 4 stages of development: Startup, Growth, Maturity and Decline.

 Copyright © 2021 Methodology